Nicotine Addiction: Signs, Causes, Treatment Options, And Prevention Strategies

 What Are The Mental And Cognitive Effects Of Nicotine Addiction?

-- Mood Disorders: Nicotine users can experience mood swings, irritability, and increased susceptibility to stress when they withdraw from it.
-Furthermore, nicotine addiction is associated with an increased risk of developing depression and anxiety disorders.
+• Mood Disorders: Nicotine users experience mood swings, irritability, and increased susceptibility to stress during withdrawal.
+Nicotine addiction is associated with an increased risk of developing depression and anxiety disorders.

-- Impaired Cognitive Function: Chronic nicotine exposure has been linked to an increased risk of cognitive decline.
-Riaz Tuba et al.’s 2021 study conducted in Pakistan showed that young cigarette smokers experienced significant impairment in cognitive function compared to nonsmokers.
+• Impaired Cognitive Function: Chronic nicotine exposure has been linked to an increased risk of cognitive decline.

 What Are The Behavioral Effects Of Nicotine Addiction?